AutoReferer: boolean

 However, in some cases (most notably telnet or rlogin) small segments may need to be sent without delay.

-This is less efficient than sending larger amounts of data at a time, and can contribute to congestion on the network if overdone.
+This is less efficient than sending larger amounts of data at a time, and can contribute to congestion on

 Changing this setting after the connection has been established will have no effect.